 All diy kit homes require a starting point, and the 'quick research' on my home page revealed many visitors are not sure what that starting point is.
-I completely understand this question being in the same situation more than a few times and, feeling less that confident, which way to move first.
+I completely understand this question, being in the same situation more than a few times and, feeling less that confident, which way to move first.
+Do it yourself home building has its own set of issues so lets start working through them.

 Here are my 3 questions and 6 tips on 'beginning' a project, in order of importance, before you spend any money.